FlatFilers/demo-agent/src/documents/sidebarDocument.md

 By combining the customizable Sidebar functionality with the power to dynamically create and update Spaces, narrowing your scope with Namespaces, you can create different experiences for different sets of users.

+## Things you can do here

+Invite guest (or yourself at an alias) and log into this Space as that user.
+The Sidebar will be hidden.

 ## Making this Space

 This Space has been configured to hide the Sidebar on the left for any guests you invite to this Space.